-Figure 1: Compounds from the Mazzatorta and the Swiss dataset are highlighted in red and green.
-Compounds that occur in both datasets are highlighted in magenta.
-In this example, CheS-Mapper applied a principal components analysis to map compounds according to their physico-chemical (PC) feature values into 3D space.
-Both datasets have in general similar PC feature values.
+Figure 1: Compounds from the Mazzatorta and the Swiss Federal Office dataset are highlighted in red and green.
+Compounds that occur in both datasets are highlighted in magenta. general very similar PC feature values.
 As an exception, the Mazzatorta dataset includes most of the tiny compound structures: we have selected the 78 smallest compounds (with 10 atoms and less, marked with a blue box in the screen-shot) and found that 61 of these compounds occur in the Mazzatorta dataset, whereas only 19 are contained in the Swiss dataset (p-value 3.7E-7).
-Again, a visual inspection confirmed that both datasets are structurally very similar.
-However, CheS-Mapper allows the detection of features that help to distinguish groups of selected compounds from the entire dataset.
-Hence, we found discriminating features for compounds that occur in only one of both datasets, and for the most active or in-active compounds (see Table ??).
-As an example, Figure 2 shows 9 compounds that match a specific fragment (all other compounds in the dataset do not match this fragment) and have very low mean LOAEL values.

-Figure 2: A CheS-Mapper screen-shot showing 9 compounds that match the MolPrint2D fragment 15;1-1-1;2-2-1;2-1-15; (as SMILES syntax: ClC(C)Cl).
-Apart from the selected compound (blue box), the other 8 compounds belong to the top 10 percent of compounds with the lowest LOAEL values.
-I.e., this feature can be regarded as a structural alert in our dataset, as it is matched by only 9 compounds in the entire dataset and 8 of these compounds are highly active.
+This result was confirmed for structural features (fingerprints) including MolPrint2D features that are utilized for model building in this work.
+In general we concluded that both datasets are very similar, in terms of chemical structures and physico-chemical properties.
 Distribution of functional groups In order to confirm the results of CheS-Mapper analysis we have evaluated the frequency of functional groups from the OpenBabel FP4 fingerprint.
-Figure 3 shows the frequency of functional groups in both datasets.
-Only 139 functional groups with a frequency > 25 are depicted, the complete table for all functional groups can be found in the data directory of the supplemental material (data/functional-groups.csv).
+Figure 2 shows the frequency of functional groups in both datasets.
+139 functional groups with a frequency > 25 are depicted, the complete table for all functional groups can be found in the data directory of the supplemental material (data/functional-groups.csv).
 Experimental variability versus prediction uncertainty Duplicated LOAEL values can be found in both datasets and there is a substantial number of 155 compounds occurring in both datasets.
 These duplicates allow us to estimate the variability of experimental results within individual datasets and between datasets.
-Intra dataset variability The Mazzatorta dataset has 567 LOAEL values for 445 unique structures, 93 compounds have multiple measurements with an average variance of 0.19 log10 units Figure 4.
-The Swiss Federal Office dataset has 493 rat LOAEL values for 381 unique structures, 91 compounds have multiple measurements with a similar variance (average 0.15 log10 units).
-Variances of both datasets do not show a statistically significant difference with a p-value (t-test) of 0.25.
-Inter dataset variability Figure 5 shows the experimental LOAEL variability of compounds occurring in both datasets (i.e. the test dataset) colored in red (experimental).
-This is the baseline reference for the comparison with predicted values.
+Intra dataset variability The Mazzatorta dataset has 567 LOAEL values for 445 unique structures, 93 compounds have multiple measurements with an average variance of 0.19 log10 units Figure 3.

-Figure 3: Frequency of functional groups.
+Figure 2: Frequency of functional groups.